Best Dental Assistant Schools in Louisiana

 If you want to work in healthcare without spending years in school, becoming a dental assistant is one of the fastest ways to get started.
-In Louisiana, you can complete training in less than a year and move straight into a role that supports dentists and helps patients every day.
+In Louisiana, you can complete training in about a year and move straight into a role that supports dentists and helps patients every day.

 Here’s what you need to know about training, certification, and where to find the best dental assistant schools in Louisiana.